The Fornax3D project: discovery of ancient massive merger events in the Fornax cluster galaxies NGC 1380 and NGC 1427: Effects of cluster environment

-In summary, for all central and most satellite galaxies, it is equivalent to use $M_{*,\mathrm{Ex1}}$ or $M_{*,\mathrm{Sat1}}$ to quantify their past merger events, while \Mshalo\, defined in the current galaxy is a good indicator for the merger mass.
-However, if a satellite galaxy is strongly stripped, then both $M_{*,\mathrm{Ex1}}$ and \Mshalo\, could be affected and the effect to the former should be stronger.
+In summary, for all central and most satellite galaxies, $M_{*,\mathrm{Ex1}}$ and $M_{*,\mathrm{Sat1}}$ are equally valid to quantify their past merger events, while \Mshalo\, defined in the current galaxy is a good indicator for the merger mass.
+However, if a satellite galaxy is strongly stripped, then both $M_{*,\mathrm{Ex1}}$ and \Mshalo\, can be affected, and the former more than the latter.
 The accreted stellar mass $M_{*,\mathrm{Ex1}}$ inferred from the median correlation in Figure~\ref{fig:mex_strip} could be higher than $M_{*,\mathrm{Ex1}}$ it has in the current galaxy, but lower than the original $M_{*,\mathrm{Ex1}}$ it once had.
 Similarly, $M_{*,\mathrm{Sat1}}$ inferred from the median correlation in Figure~\ref{fig:msat1} is likely to be under-estimated if the hot inner stellar halo was strongly stripped.

 For our two galaxies in the Fornax cluster, NGC 1380 is a massive lenticular galaxy with $M_* \sim 1.8\times10^{11}\,M_{\odot}$, with median size for its stellar mass, and with an extended disk.
 Its outer isophotoes at $R>3$ arcmin appear twisted with respect to the inner more disky regions \citep{Iodice2019a}, which could be the result of the major merger.
-All these features suggest that NGC 1380 is unlikely to be strongly stripped and the results presented above should not be affected by environmental effects.
-NGC 1427 is a massive elliptical galaxy with $M_* \sim 5\times10^{10}\,M_{\odot}$, also with median size for its stellar mass, and with a massive hot inner stellar halos with $\Mshalo>10^{10}\,M_{\odot}$.
-The outer isophotes of NGC 1427 appear asymmetric, suggesting it could be partly stripped.
-However, its inner regions -- and thus the hot inner stellar halo -- are unlikely to be severally affected.
-We expect that \Mshalo\, is still a good indicator for its past merger mass, although the ex-situ stellar mass in the current galaxy might be actually lower.
+All these features suggest that NGC\,1380 is unlikely to be strongly stripped and the results presented above should not be affected by environmental effects.
+NGC\,1427 is a massive elliptical galaxy with $M_* \sim 5\times10^{10}\,M_{\odot}$, also with median size for its stellar mass, and with a massive hot inner stellar halos with $\Mshalo>10^{10}\,M_{\odot}$.
+The outer isophotes of NGC\,1427 appear asymmetric, suggesting it could be partly stripped.
+However, its inner regions -- and thus also the hot inner stellar halo -- are unlikely to be significantly affected.
+We expect that \Mshalo\, is still a good indicator for its past merger mass, although the ex-situ stellar mass in the current galaxy might actually be lower.